lx302101/c-rust-kani/README.md

 The current build system is still in the early stages.
 There are a number of [pain points](#build-system-pain-points) which need to be addressed before it fully matures.
 For now, this is a brief description of how to run the tests.

 ### To run all tests:
-To run all the tests, run `cargo kani` in any directory.
+To run all the tests, run `RUSTFLAGS='--cfg feature="kani"' cargo kani` in any directory.
 - This will generate a `target/` file in the root directory which contains kani debug logs.
 To run individual tests: go to source directory (ex. `src/rust-jobs/add/`) and run kani lib.rs